Military Glossary and Acronyms

 AWACS

-Airborne Warning and Control System — aircraft with radar systems used for airspace surveillance and battle coordination.
+Airborne Warning and Control System.
+Aircraft equipped with radar and command systems used to monitor airspace and coordinate air operations.

 ATO